HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- If you can arouse audience emotions, convincing customers to buy is easier.
 - An [example](https://www.kboges.com/courses).
 #### Scarcity
+- It may sound unethical, but the currency of advertisers is anxiety.
+They create a feeling of deficit to foster in us a residual worry that we are missing out.
+They guide the customers to think that the FOMO can only be alleviated through acquisition.
 - This is where you can provoke humans primitive desires.
 Again, strong emotions always win.
 Leverage FOMO wisely.
 Get this right and you're golden.
 - Enable early birds prices with 30% off from your desired price.
 Price increases are a "scarcity event".
 You will make the most money during your product launch and price increases while sustaining a baseline number of sales in between.
 - Schedule your promotions for limited-time offers for a limited-number of customers: